sercrod/sercrod/docs/reference/core-concepts.md

 # Core Concepts

-_What you will find:_ the data model, scope rules, expression evaluation, interpolation, and how Nablla treats attributes and methods.
+_What you will find:_ the data model, scope rules, expression evaluation, interpolation, and how Sercrod treats attributes and methods.
 This page defines the mental model used throughout the reference.

 ## Host and data

-- **Host element**: a custom element instance that runs Nablla.
-The default tag is `<na-blla>`.
+- **Host element**: a custom element instance that runs Sercrod.
+The default tag is `<serc-rod>`.
 - **Data source**: the `data` attribute holds a JSON object.
 At runtime you can also assign `host.data = {...}`.
-- **Reactive wrapping**: Nablla wraps the data object using a Proxy so reads and writes can schedule updates.
+- **Reactive wrapping**: Sercrod wraps the data object using a Proxy so reads and writes can schedule updates.
 - **Immutability policy**: objects are not frozen.
-You may mutate nested structures; Nablla will observe and coalesce updates per frame.
+You may mutate nested structures; Sercrod will observe and coalesce updates per frame.

 ## Scope

 - **Current scope**: the scope for expressions is the host’s reactive data object.
-- **Parent scope**: within `*let` evaluation, Nablla injects `$parent` that points to the nearest ancestor host’s data. `$parent` is read-write and refers to the parent host’s reactive object.
+- **Parent scope**: within `*let` evaluation, Sercrod injects `$parent` that points to the nearest ancestor host’s data. `$parent` is read-write and refers to the parent host’s reactive object.
 - **Methods presence**: names registered through `*methods` become identifiers in the scope during evaluation.
 See Methods below.

 ## Expressions